 - Infrastructure: Treatment rooms, patient rooms, labyrinthine corridors.

-- State of Disrepair: Partially ruined, some areas well preserved.
+- State of disrepair: Partially ruined, some areas well preserved.

-- Access: Restricted, caution required.
+- Access: Restricted, caution advised.

 5: The Forgotten Village of Villers-en-Arthies